elm-messenger/messenger-docs/docs/misc/som.md

 See [Global Component](../advanced/gc).

+## `SOMChangeFPS`

+## `SOMLoadResource`

 ## Game Configurations

 Users may want to change the settings in `MainConfig.elm` to match their demand.
 This section explains what each option in that configuration file means.

 - `initScene`: The first scene users will see when starting the game
 - `initSceneMsg`: The message to start the first scene
 - `virtualSize`: The virtual drawing size.
-Users may use whatever they like but think carefully about the ratio (Support 4:3 or 16:9? screens)
+Users may use whatever they like but think carefully about the ratio (Support 4:3 or 16:9 screens)
 - `debug`: A debug flag.
 If turned on, users can press `F1` to change to a scene quickly and press `F2` to change volume at any time in the game
 - `background`: The background users see.
 Default is a transparent background
 - `timeInterval`: The update strategy.
 See [Tick Event](../event/tick)
 - `initGlobalData` and `saveGlobalData`: See [Local Storage](../advanced/localstorage)
+- `fboNum`: Number of FBOs to enable.
+- `enabledBuiltinPrograms`: Builtin REGL programs enabled at the beginning of the game.

 ## Messenger CLI Commands